dialog-semiconductor/BLE_SDK6_examples/active_scanner/Readme.md

 * **Hardware configuration**

 	- This example runs on The DA14585/DA14586 Bluetooth Smart SoC devices.
-	- The Basic Development kit is needed for this example.
+	- A Basic or Pro Development kit is needed for this example.
 	- Connect the USB Development kit to the host computer.

 * **Software configuration**